Howard Huge

 Howard Huge is a cartoon series written by Bunny Hoest and illustrated by John Reiner.
 Created by Bill Hoest, the series had 80 million readers, since it ran in the Sunday supplement magazine, Parade from 1980 to 2007, continuing on a website.

 Characters and story

 The single-panel cartoons feature Howard Huge, an enormous but lovable dog, his family and neighborhood kids.
+His name was a play on Howard Hughes.
 Karen L. Miller, writing in the Reading Eagle (October 9, 1983), described the dog: